 This Practice Note considers the various types of insurance policies that may be held by parties to financial family proceedings, including life assurance, medical insurance and endowment policies.
 It also sets out the circumstances in which it may be desirable for a new policy to be put into effect and drafting considerations when dealing with insurance policies.

-This Practice Note sets out different types of overseas pension plans and their features as well as valuation, procedural and enforcement issues that may be encountered by family practitioners when dealing with overseas pensions within financial proceedings.
+This Practice Note sets out different types of overseas pension plans and their features as well as valuation, procedural and enforcement issues that may be encountered by family practitioners when dealing with overseas pensions within financial proceedings, as well as the impact of Brexit.

 This Practice Note provides practical guidance on what a trust is and the treatment of trust assets in family financial remedy proceedings.
 It also considers relevant case law, the circumstances in which trust assets may be considered to be available to a party as a financial resource, and ‘judicious encouragement’ orders in relation to the trustees of a trust.